 Full disclosure: This post contains affiliate links. ?

-Today you get two fun videos about my very tiny American accent project over the summer!
-And tonnes of audio files (scroll down to hear) to show my actual attempts at an American accent 🙂
+Today you get two fun videos about my very tiny American accent project!
+And tons of audio files (scroll down to hear) to show my actual attempts at an American accent 🙂

 Mimicking American accents with Idahosa